pugangxa/cel-plugin-poc/README.md

 For cases of no plugin, output should be `Hello world!`, with just prefix plugin, output should be `CEL, Hello world!`, with both prefix and suffix plugin, output should be `CEL, Hello world!
 Done.`.

-## Next steps
+## Some notes:

-- If it's too complex for user to implement CEL library, can just let user to implement their function and convert to a `FunctionOp` in CEL.
+- User must implement their own functions as CEL library.

-- To integrate with variable store controller, can watch the plugins directory or watch a configmap which will have the `.so` file list updated during user registration stage, and then force the controller to load the plugins found.
+- To integrate with the cel-eval controller, can watch the plugins directory or watch a configmap which will have the `.so` file list updated during user registration stage, and then force the controller to load the plugins found.

+- Consider controller scale out case, the `.so` files should be located on shared storage which can be a volume to mount.